spf13/viper/README.md

 ## Getting Values From Viper

-THe simplest way to retrieve configuration values from Viper is to use `Get*` functions. `Get` will return an any type, but specific types may be retrieved with `Get<Type>` functions.
+The simplest way to retrieve configuration values from Viper is to use `Get*` functions. `Get` will return an any type, but specific types may be retrieved with `Get<Type>` functions.